 The US stepped up activities against North Vietnam after NVN divisions invaded across the DMZ.
 The Okie Boat left Yokusuka and arrived in the Gulf of Tonkin on 7 April, 1972.
 The ship was assigned to Task Unit 70.8.9.
 On 8 April the ship received hostile fire from NVN shore batteries and returned fire.
 Oklahoma City, in company with several destroyers, moved north along the coast and fired on a series of targets in North Vietnam including installations at Cap Lay, Vinh, and the Dong Hoi Airfield.

 The ship was reassigned to Task Unit 77.1.1 on 13 April.
 On 14 April the ship again engaged NVN shore batteries.
 On 19 April Oklahoma City and accompanying destroyers conducted a second strike at Dong Hoi surface-to air missile sites.
 During this strike intense hostile fire was received from coastal gun batteries.
-The Oklahoma City received minor shrapnel damage from near misses.
-Shortly thereafter the Task Unit was attacked by several MiG 17 aircraft, one of which was reportedly shot down by a missile from the USS Sterrett DLG-313 (some sources claim the aircraft was shot down, and others say it wasn't).
-During the attack bombs straddled the OK City but caused no damage but the destroyer USS Higbee DD-806 was hit by a bomb aft and though several personnel were injured, there were no fatalities.
+The Oklahoma City received minor damage from from near misses - shrapnel chipped paint and cut a wire antenna.
+Shortly thereafter the Task Unit was attacked by two MiG 17 aircraft, one of which was reportedly shot down by a missile from the USS Sterrett DLG-313 (some sources claim the aircraft was shot down, and others say it wasn't).
+During the attack a bomb exploded off the OK City's starboard bow but caused no damage.
+The destroyer USS Higbee DD-806 was hit by a bomb aft and though several personnel were injured, there were no fatalities.
+Several NVN torpedo boats also attacked the Task Unit, and at least one was destroyed.
 This engagement has become known as the Battle of Dong Hoi.
 The Okie Boat and accompanying ships continued engagements with NVN coastal guns for several weeks, destroying gun installations, radar sites, missile sites, airfields, bridges, fuel storage sites, communications facilities and troop barracks.

 On 10 May, 1972, Oklahoma City joined the cruisers USS Newport News (CG-148), USS Providence (CLG-6) and destroyers USS Hanson (DD-832), USS Myles C. Fox (DD-829) and USS Buchannan (DDG-14), and shelled the Cat Bai military airfield on the Do Son peninsula at the mouth of Haiphong Harbor, North Vietnam.
 This was the first multi-cruiser strike since World War II, and was a repeat of the multi-cruiser bombardment the ship participated in 27 years earlier during WWII.
 The ship continued to conduct Naval Gunfire Support operations through the rest of 1972, along with protocol visits to ports in Asia and upkeep in Subic Bay and Yokosuka.